 - “Confession of an Accountant: I Collect Garden Gnomes!”

-Before choosing your topic, use Facebook, Twitter, Google Trends, Pinterest and other similar places to find some trending keywords to help you create relevant posts for Christmas.
+Before choosing your topic, use Facebook, Twitter, Google Trends, Pinterest and other similar places to find some trending keywords and topics to help you create relevant posts for Christmas.